Choir and Music

 A small choir of dedicated members of the congregation help support the music at Holy Trinity.

-For anyone wishing to join the choirs, please contact the Parish Office.
+For anyone wishing to join the choirs, you will be very very welcome!

 Parish Church music from the 1980s and early 1990s